 There is a cost of £175 for the training and certification and for those on limited income a bursary can be applied for.

 No. You are well supported on the training course by the trainers and the others who are on the course.
 We are keen to recruit from people with a wide range of skills and experiences.

-Volunteers who have newly completed their BSF training course can commence working with clients only when:
+Volunteers who have newly completed their BSF training course can commence working with clients when:

-i) They have successful passed the Cruse Bereavement Care post-training on safeguarding and on completing an induction session
+i) They have successfully passed the Cruse Bereavement Care post-training on safeguarding, and on completing an induction session

 ii) A DBS and reference check has been completed.